 Postgraduate research courses in Film Studies

-The Department of Film Studies maintains a vibrant and comprehensive research programme in global film cultures, with staff expertise ranging from early cinema to digital media to transnational film.
+The Department of Film Studies maintains a vibrant and comprehensive research programme in global film cultures, with staff expertise ranging from early cinema to digital media, from feminist cinema to film activism.

 The PhD programme offers three years of supervision on your own research project, culminating in a dissertation thesis.
 An additional continuation year with supervision is available in year four if needed.